 Many of my clients, especially those just starting in the business world, often ask me, “Do I really need a blog?”
 The answer is, “Yes, you need a blog.”
-Most people think of blogs are boring (blah, blah, blah) journals, but business blogs are so much more.
+Most people think blogs are boring (blah, blah, blah) journals, but business blogs are so much more.
 They convey useful information about your services and your corporate culture.
 Here are four ways a blog can build your business.

 Explain Your Services